normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

     whoCanSee = (fqFields : Set FQField) (data : Data)
         -> Map Int (Set FQField)

-This interface might be implemented in another way than just retrieving all users and calling `canSee` for better performance.
+For better performance this interface might be implemented in another way than just retrieving all users and calling `canSee` with them.

 ### Can perform